hth313/OS4/doc/buffer.rst

 The buffer number used is 15 which is a buffer number that is probably not used by any other module as of this writing.
 15 is normally used for key assignments, so how can this work you may wonder.
-Well, a buffer as defined ny HP is supposed to have the first two nibbles (4-bit values) set the same way.
-This allowes for 14 buffers, numbered 1--14.
+Well, a buffer as defined by HP is supposed to have the first two nibbles (4-bit values) set the same way.
+This allows for 14 buffers, numbered 1--14.
 The time module uses buffer 10, so it set the first two nibbles to ``AA`` (``A`` hex is 10 decimal) for its buffer.
 However, ``FF`` would not work as it could be mistaken for a key assignment register.
 The answer is that we usually put ``1F`` there instead.
 The first nibble can actually be any non-zero value except 15 and work properly with all existing software.
-Taking advantage of this allowes for having buffer 0 and 15, for a total of 16 buffers.
+Taking advantage of this allows for having buffer 0 and 15, for a total of 16 buffers.
 Buffer 0 is already used by the Ladybug module which from version 1A takes advantage of the OS4 module, which leaves 15 for the OS4 system buffer.